vnwal001/MyTestFolder/HW4-report.md

 | Year |  key, categorical | Continuous and color (x-axis) |

+- *Explanation of how the idiom used in your chart is appropriate for your datasets and question/task*
+- Answer: I used a multi-line chart to show the change of Cropland, Pastureland and Rural Water Withdrawals over the years
+- *Discussion of any insights gained about the data from your chart*
+- I found that Rural water withdrawal is holding steady over the years I selected.
+- *Discussion of any design decisions you made*
+- Firstly from the table 358 there were no data of year 1982, 1987, 1992,  1997, 2001, 2002 and 2003.
+I had to interlopate to get values of those specific years from the existing values.
+With the values of I got, I combined it with table 354, which had cropland and pastureland water values for those specific years.
+- *Discussion of any special customizations you used*
+- I used distinct colors to represent the various water uses.
+- *Further Questions - What further questions does your exploration of the dataset prompt?
+What hypotheses do you have about what the answers might be?
+Are there other tables that might help you address these questions?*
+- I would to know if the cropland water withdrawal is holding steady or still declining till date.
+My hypothesis is that it is still holding steady.
+I have no tables to address this question.

 #### Reflection
 It was easier to plot this multi-line plot on Tableau, but for this use case I will prefare blotting this in python just because it handles data pre-processing and plotting in one instance.
 I had to export a preprocess data to use for my Tableau plot.